 [Name of College/University] Tobacco-Free Policy

-Because _____________ [Name of College/University] is committed to providing a safe and healthy working and learning environment for the students, faculty, and staff on its campus, it hereby adopts the following tobacco-free policy.
+Because _____________ [Name of College/University] is committed to providing a safe and healthy working and learning environment for the students, faculty, and staff on its campus, it hereby adopts the following smokefree and tobacco-free policy.

 Section 1.
 Findings and Intent.